Search Login

 Deathwish Inc. (2000-Present)

-In 2000 I co-founded Deathwish with Tre McCarthy.
-Started as an aggressive record label, Deathwish has released hundreds of releases.
-In 2007, Deathwish acquired the hardcore/punk label, Malfunction Records founded by longtime friends Linas Garsys and Tru Pray.
-In early 2008, we acquired the Perfect Victim record label and now manage their existing catalog of music.
+I co-founded Deathwish Inc. with Tre McCarthy in 2000.
+Initially an aggressive record label, Deathwish has since released hundreds of projects.
+In 2007, we expanded by acquiring the hardcore/punk label Malfunction Records, founded by longtime friends Linas Garsys and Tru Pray.
+In 2008, we also acquired the Perfect Victim label, managing their existing catalog.

-In 2012, Deathwish branched out into the distribution world with the creation of DW Direct.
-This distribution arm places thousands of titles from hundreds of labels into independent stores all over the world.
+In 2012, we launched DW Direct, a distribution arm that places thousands of titles from hundreds of labels into independent stores worldwide.

 Converge (1991-Present)